AdaCore/spark2014/docs/guidance/main.rst

 http://docs.adacore.com/spark2014-docs/html/ug/en/source/how_to_view_gnatprove_output.html#description-of-messages.

-Proving AoRTE requires interacting with GNATprove inside GPS to either fix the code, add annotations, succeed in proving the check, or to justify the innocuity of the message.
+Proving AoRTE requires interacting with GNATprove inside GPS to either fix the code, add annotations, succeed in proving the check, or to justify that the message is not a real problem.
 This process is explained in section :ref:`Investigating Unproved Run-time Checks`.

 Once each unproved check message has been addressed in some way, you can run